razavioo/PersianDatePicker/README.md

 ## Special thanks

-Thanks for Shawn with his great work in [NumberPicker](https://github.com/ShawnLin013/NumberPicker), which is beyond my imagination.
+Thanks to Shawn for his great work in [NumberPicker](https://github.com/ShawnLin013/NumberPicker), which is beyond my imagination.
 The UI of this library is dependent on his module.

 Thanks for the amazing work of Saman Zamani for creating the [PersianDate](https://github.com/samanzamani/PersianDate), which this class is built upon it.